brendanrbrown/stor155_sp21/README.md

 ```

 ## Instructions for submitting homework
-Grades will appear on sakai
+Grades will appear on Sakai.

 #### if using excel (default):
 1. upload your excel workbook to Office 365 (if not already there).
 See the instructions under 'Getting started' above for how to log on.